 Work activities had been completed with the outdated procedure, but the difference between the outdated procedure and current revision did not render the quality of the activity unacceptable or indeterminate.

--than-minor if: The outdated procedure was being used and the differences were not insignificant (i.e., the quality of the activity was unacceptable or indeterminate.)
+More-than-minor if: The outdated procedure was being used and the differences were not insignificant (i.e., the quality of the activity was unacceptable or indeterminate.)

 Example b: The completed component did not match the design drawing, because the drawing was not updated with an approved engineering change request.